 This Chicken Alfredo Bake is a cozy baked pasta casserole that combines three of the most universally beloved foods—chicken, Alfredo sauce, and cheese.
 Get ready for a standing ovation from the whole table!

-- Everyone LOVES It.
-Creamy, cheesy, and rich, this baked Alfredo is loaded with tender cooked chicken and al dente pasta coated in an easy homemade healthy Alfredo sauce.
-If ever a recipe were to be kid-approved, it would be chicken Alfredo.
+Creamy, cheesy, and rich, this baked Alfredo is loaded with tender chicken and pasta coated in an easy homemade healthy Alfredo sauce.
+If ever a recipe were to be kid-approved, it would this one!

-- The Perfect Weeknight Meal.
-This easy chicken Alfredo bake is ready in just 1 hour, requiring only 15 minutes of active prep time.
+This easy recipe is ready in just 1 hour, requiring only 15 minutes of active prep time.
 While it bakes, you can prepare a side dish, knock out your to-do list, or simply pour yourself a glass of wine and relax!

-- Leftover Friendly.
-Another reason it’s great for weeknights?
-It makes 10 delicious servings.
-This means you’ll have plenty of leftovers for lunches or dinners in the days ahead.
+With 10 delicious servings, you’ll have plenty of leftovers for lunches or dinners in the days ahead.
 It’s freezer-friendly too, so you can even freeze those leftovers (future you will be glad you did!).

 How to Make Chicken Alfredo Bake

 - Whole Wheat Pasta.
-A simple, healthy swap, whole wheat pasta packs extra fiber into this dish.
 I recommend using a short “tube” variety such as cavatappi, ziti, penne, or fusilli (unlike longer noodles, which I prefer for pan-style Garlic Shrimp Pasta).

 - Butter + Flour + Garlic.
 Butter, flour, and garlic create the base for our decadent-tasting homemade Alfredo sauce.
 The butter and garlic give it that beloved flavor, and the flour helps thicken everything up.